Young lesbian couple traveling and exploring city on vacation.

 Average November temperature: 21°C

 For a family-friendly November holiday in the sun, head to Orlando.
-This Floridian city is blessed with mild yet still warm temperatures, making it the perfect time to comfortably enjoy its incredible theme parks.
+This Floridian city is blessed with mild yet still warm temperatures, perfect weather to enjoy its incredible theme parks.

 7. Krabi, Thailand